IDeaLab-uni-graz/amml-python-template/README.md

 ```

 > [!NOTE]
-> If you have not changed the docker files, you can just run without the "--build" flag to avoid that docker is force to rebuild the image every time you run it.
+> If you have not changed the docker files, you can just run without the "--build" flag to avoid that docker is forced to rebuild the image every time you run it.

 > [!IMPORTANT]
 > On Hydra, you should use Hydra-specific Docker compose targets to ensure the MLFlow (and other over-the-network apps) are available: